 The Southern Cross is circumpolar anywhere south of 35o south latitude; yet, in the Northern Hemisphere, it’s the W or M-shaped constellation Cassiopeia that’s circumpolar at all places north of 35o north latitude.
 (Scroll upward to the chart showing Cassiopeia at nightfall for mid-northern latitudes.)

 By the way, Cassiopeia lies on the opposite side of Polaris from the Big Dipper.
 So from mid-northern latitudes, the Big Dipper and Polaris help you to locate Cassiopeia.
-See the animation at right, whereby all the stars revolve full circle around the celestial pole each day – or more precisely: every 23 hours and 56 minutes.
+See the above animation, whereby all the stars revolve full circle around the celestial pole each day – or more precisely: every 23 hours and 56 minutes.

 If Cassiopeia is circumpolar in your sky, then the Southern Cross never climbs above your horizon; and conversely, if the Southern Cross is circumpolar in your sky, then the constellation Cassiopeia never climbs above the horizon.